In China's murky waters, global sewage firms seek rewards

 Emefcy plans to put eight small-scale sewage treatment units into operation in China by the end of this year and is currently building a local factory.
 It has installed a mobile plant around the size of a van at a school in southern Changzhou and runs another at a sewage works in Wuxi.

-Emefcy says its small-scale units can treat 20,000 litres a day, take two months to install and have significantly lower energy costs, making them ideal for the rural market.
+Emefcy says its small-scale units can treat 20,000 liters a day, take two months to install and have significantly lower energy costs, making them ideal for the rural market.

 RWL Water venture is set to merge with Emefcy in July to "accelerate penetration" in China's rural wastewater sector.

-They will be competing with local players such as state-run Beijing Enterprises Water Group and China Water Investment, and others like Beijing Sound Environment and Kangda International.
+They will be competing with local players such as state-run Beijing Enterprises Water Group and China Water Investment, and others like Beijing Sound Environment (0967.HK) and Kangda International (6136.HK).

 Stricter environmental standards are drawing in companies of all sizes, but big state-owned firms still dominate major projects, said Xue Xiaohu, general manager at Jiangsu Greenway that sells water treatment technology to the textiles industry.